AndyMeagher/GroceryMealPlanner/README.md

 ---

 ## Running the App

 1. Open the project in Xcode
 2. Build and run on a simulator or device

-_Note: Needs GoogleServices-Plist file
+_Note: Requires a `GoogleServices-Info.plist` file for Firebase configuration._

 ---

 ## What the App Does

+- Sign in with **Apple Login**
+- Invite household members to share grocery lists and meal plans
-- Create and manage recipes
+- Create and manage recipes, or import them directly from a URL via the **Spoonacular API**
 - Plan meals by day of the week
-- Generate Grocery list manually or using assigned recipes
+- Generate a grocery list manually or from your assigned weekly recipes
+- Grocery items are automatically **categorized** using the Spoonacular API
 - Support accessibility features like VoiceOver and Dynamic Type

 <div style="display: flex; gap: 100px; align-items: center;">
 <img width="250"  alt="Grocery" src="https://github.com/user-attachments/assets/de93cc86-8372-4f63-b87a-70147149659c" />
   &nbsp;&nbsp;